adsayyed/Discovering-rWallstreetbets-Influencers/README.md

 # Project Summary

-Scraping Reddint r/Wallstreetbets data to discover who the most influential users are on the subreddit.
+Scraping Reddit r/Wallstreetbets data to discover who the most influential users are on the subreddit.

 Teammates:
 [Dawson Cook](https://www.linkedin.com/in/dawson-cook/),